-Holidays to Morocco will introduce you to a country that is a feast for the senses.
-While many holidaymakers head to Tangier and Agadir for the sun-bleached beaches and sapphire-coloured seas, those who want more than a tan from their break will find plenty of things to do in Morocco.
+A holiday to Morocco will introduce you to a country that’s a feast for the senses.
+While sunseekers head to resorts like Tangier and Agadir for the glorious beaches and sapphire seas, or the fantastic surfing in Essaouira, those who want more than a tan from their break will find plenty of things to do in Morocco.
 Browse a spice-scented bazaar and haggle for bargains, marvel at magnificent mosques, and even live like one of the Bedouins and spend a night under the stars in the vast Sahara Desert.
-In Morocco, things to do come in all shapes and sizes, ensuring that there's something for everyone.
+In Morocco, there's something for everyone.

 Shopping for spices, rugs and crafts

 Shopping is almost a national sport and one of the most popular things to do in Morocco.
 For an immersive shopping experience, head to Djemaa El Fna in Marrakech and lose yourself in the labyrinth of souks, stalls and streets.
 Here, you'll find everything and anything from heady spices and delicate jewellery to handwoven carpets and traditional clothing.
 By night, the narrow, dusty backstreets are buzzing with entertainers, magicians, and other street artists.
 For something less touristy, try Agadir's Souk El Had.
 With over 3,000 stalls to browse, it's a bargain hunter's dream.
 Make sure to put your haggling head on, as it's almost expected that you'll try to wrangle a good price out of the merchants.